 Nowadays customers expect almost instant service.

-Because of that, you need to keep the average hold time of your employees at a really low level.
+So, if you want to increase the number of customer calls or get more contact number, you need to keep the average hold time of your employees at a really low level.
 Otherwise, you will note an increase in call abandonment and a drop in overall efficiency of sales calls.

 Choose a callback tool that enables your clients to reach you in less than 30 seconds.

 An extremely important indicator shows how much it costs to handle a call.
 The collective aim of both management and employees should be to lower this number.

 Another metrics connected to this one is revenue per successful sales call.
 This one is even more accurate.

 It indicates how much a single call that ended up in a closed deal is worth.

 10. Number of callback messages

 This one is directly connected to the previous point.